wavded/ogr2ogr/readme.md

 ## Usage

-ogr2ogr takes a path to a file and returns the conversion via callback, stream or promise:
+ogr2ogr takes either a file or url path, a stream, or a GeoJSON object.
+The result of the transformation can be consumed via callback, stream or promise:

 ```js
 var ogr2ogr = require('ogr2ogr')